vitor0p9f/dockerized-dev-environment/README.md

     OBS: Close the terminal to apply the modifies on the shell's configuration file.

-4. Replace `< Repository path, without / >` with the repository's path.
+4. Replace `< The path where the repository was cloned, without '/' at the end.
+Example: Documents/GitHub >` with the repository's path.

 5. Run `devE build` inside the desired directory to build the environment.
 This command will bind the host directory with the `/home/` directory inside the container.